Papua New Guinea Ecological Information

 - Day trekking and adventure programs

-- Village stays and travelling in motorized dugout canoe
+- Village stays and travelling in a motorized dugout canoe

 - Culture and village study tours